-Working through their unions and political parties, the coastal fishing populations have managed to reject tradable quotas, advocated by economic expertise, the political right, parts of central bureaucracy and the owners of deep-sea vessels.
-The unions have also rejected "group quotas" generally, to avoid zero-sum competition.
-But seem to accept, without enthusiasm, the combination of "boat quotas" for the most established fishermen and a "group quota" for the rest: i.e. old fishermen, young people who cannot find a berth with a skipper, part time fishermen (who used to be the great majority of participants!), and, of course, those who are fired by skippers and fishing companies wanting to reduce their costs.
+combination of "boat quotas" for the most established fishermen and a "group quota" for the rest, i.e. old fishermen, young people who cannot find a berth with a skipper, part time fishermen (who used to be the great majority of participants!), and of course those who are fired by skippers and fishing companies wanting to reduce their costs.

 Coastal fishermen seems to find it right and just that skippers with an expensive boat get a higher quota than someone who do not have any substantial investment in the industry.
 Strong language is sometime heard about "unserious" fishermen, i.e. people who only fish under especially favorable conditions, even if they tend to help adapt the aggregate fishing effort to catching chances.
-People "who are not fishermen", i.e. who have other jobs or trades ashore, are especially harshly condemned, if they try to supplement their income through part time fishing.
+People "who are not fishermen", i.e. who have other jobs or trades ashore, are especially harshly condemned, if they try to supplement their income through part-time fishing.

-"Boat quotas" have made it possible for authorities who want some sort of private property in fish stocks introduced, to get elements of privatization accepted by the unions and parts of the political specter.
+"Boat quotas" have made it possible for authorities who want some sort of private property in fish stocks introduced, to get elements of privatization accepted by the unions and parts of the political spectrum.
 Those with less substantial investments in the industry have been attempted pacified through the "group quota" system.
 But the present combination is a vulnerable one, as far as popular consensus and legitimacy is concerned:

-Imagine the situation in a Finnmark outport, where 30 fishermen are allowed to take advantage of rich stocks of migratory cod and haddock making may be 5000 kr a day.
-They may have 20 brothers and neighbours with no rights to fish, and who have to make do with unemployment insurance or fish plant, temporary labour at 500 kr a day. - As long as rules of the game are settled by Norwegian political bodies, it is rather unlikely that a system colliding so frontally with local ideas of justice and equity, can survive.
+Imagine the situation in a Finnmark outport, where 30 fishermen are allowed to take advantage of rich stocks of migratory cod and haddock making may be 4000 kr a day.
+They may have 20 brothers and neighbors with no rights to fish, and who have to make do with unemployment insurance or fish-plant, temporary labor at 6-800 kr a day. - As long as the rules of the game are settled by Norwegian political bodies, it is rather unlikely that a system colliding so frontally with local ideas of justice and equity, can survive.

-If the national labour market had been like it was up to the 1980-es, coastal people deprived of their rights would probably have sought employment in national or regional centers, and disappeared from contact with their privileged neighbours.
+If the national labor market had been like it was up to the 1980-es, coastal people deprived of their rights would probably have sought employment in national or regional centers, and disappeared from contact with their privileged neighbors.
 But today they have nowhere to go, and their presence in the fishing villages makes it very likely that the expected growth in the fish stocks also will mean more participants in the fishery.